imperugo/StackExchange.Redis.Extensions/README.md

 ## How can I store an object into Redis?
-There are several methods in `ICacheClient` that can solve this request.
+There are several methods in `IRedisCacheClient` that can solve this request.

 ```csharp